 Gift certificates can be handled in a couple of different methods depending on whether the recipient is known or unknown at the time of the purchase.

-- With either option, the Gift Certificate field needs to be checked, and the Taxable field must be left unchecked.
+- With either option, the Gift Certificate field must be checked, and the Taxable field must be left unchecked.
 Tax should never be collected when selling a gift certificate but instead when the gift certificate is redeemed.

-- You'll also want to check the laws in your area (Office of the Attorney General in your state & Federal Trade Commission) before adding an expiration date to gift certificates or gift cards, how to handle inactivity, and any other laws that may apply.
+- You'll also want to check the laws in your area (Office of the Attorney General in your state & Federal Trade Commission) before adding an expiration date to gift certificates or gift cards, how to handle inactivity and any other applicable laws that may apply.

-The images below show the gift certificates being saved into a Gifting Bundles & Looks category.
-You can choose to save the gift certificate to another category or such as Last Chance / Closeout Items or see Create a Custom Product Category to create a custom category instead.
+The examples show the gift certificates being saved into a Gifting Bundles & Looks category.
+You can save the gift certificate to another category, such as Last Chance / Closeout Items, or see Create a Custom Product Category to create a custom category instead.

-- Add the gift certificate to the purchaser's invoice.
+- Add the gift certificate to the purchaser's invoice (A).

-- If applicable (based on Image 2), enter the cost of the certificate under the Price column.
+- If applicable (based on Example 2 from above), enter the cost of the certificate under the Price column (D).